 Since the development of HIT antibodies does not always lead to HIT II, testing is usually requested only when HIT II is clinically suspected.

-There is a pre-test scoring system that is typically used to determine a person's likelihood of having HIT II.
+There is a pre-test scoring system named the '4T's' that is typically used to determine a patient's likelihood of having HIT II.
 It includes:

 - The extent of thrombocytopenia (platelet decrease of 50% or more from the pre-heparin therapy level)

-- The rate at which the platelet count fell (typically 5-10 days after initial heparin use and within 2 day for a second use within 3 months of previous use)
+- The timing at which the platelet count fell (typically 5-10 days after initial heparin use and within 2 day for a second use within 100 days of previous use)

 - The presence of new thrombosis and/or lesions at the heparin injection site

-The HIT antibody test is performed when this pre-scoring test shows that a person has a moderate to high likelihood of having HIT II.
+The HIT antibody test is performed when this pre-scoring test shows that a patient has a moderate to high likelihood of having HIT II and heparin therapy must be discontinued and a non-heparin alternative used.

 Typically, an enzyme immunoassay (EIA) that detects HIT antibody is requested as an initial test.
 Functional testing such as a serotonin release assay (SRA) may be requested when the EIA test is indeterminate or negative but suspicion of HIT is still high.